A Living Museum

 New events and classes have been posted to the calendar - check out our schedule, and learn something new today!

-Spring is in bloom at the Arboretum!
-Find our where you can spot the signs of spring along our 12-miles of hiking trails.
+It's fall at the Arboretum!
+Find our where you can best enjoy the fall season along our 12 miles of hiking trails.

 An arboretum is a promise to future generations.
 Just as we are enjoying mature and wonderful trees that were planted many years ago, the trees we plant today will grow to provide shade, beauty and value for decades and centuries to come.
-More than 5,800 specimens from around the world grow here, including more than 1,100 species, which are valuable in reforesting damaged habitats.
+More than 6,000 specimens from around the world grow here, including more than 1,400 species.
 Hoyt Arboretum is a living laboratory where anyone can enjoy trees and plants that are both familiar and unexpected.

-Join us today and explore YOUR City Nature!
+Join us today and explore Portland's museum of living trees!

 Last year, HAF: